Fuel system modification (FSM) for paramotors with diaphragm carburetors

 These problems in the inherent design of nearly all paramotors work together to create fuel starvation and endless headaches.

-Here is a video of what happens when gasoline is subjected to negative pressure while being siphoned from a large container into a paramotor fuel tank.
+Here is a video of what happens when gasoline is subjected to negative pressure while being siphoned from a container into a paramotor fuel tank.
 The siphon head is about 3' (90cm) above the receiving fuel container.
-Gasoline in a gaseous state (bubbles/fizz) has serious trouble moving through the pump valves, filter screens, and passageways designed exclusively for a liquid.
+Gasoline in a gaseous state (bubbles/fizz) cannot move through the pump valves, filter screens, and passageways designed exclusively for a liquid.

 In order for diaphragm carburetors to function as designed, the fuel pressure at the carburetor inlet should be close to zero or slightly positive.